jackbrighton/how-to-web/image-optimization.md

 #Website Performance: Images

 Images on the web are important to telling stories and connecting with your audience.
 If the images aren’t optimized, they can also weigh down your web pages and make them slow to load.
+To improve the performance of your website, image optimization is often the best place to start.

 ##What is Image Optimization